Macrometacorp/docs/docs/cep/stream-worker-sentiment.md

 FROM NewsHeadlinesStream;
 ```

+In this example, a stream worker processes news headlines from the `NewsHeadlinesStream` source, computes their sentiment scores, and outputs the results to the `SentimentAnalysisStream` sink.

-The `simpleSentimentAnalysis` processes news headlines from the `NewsHeadlinesStream` and calculates the sentiment score for each headline using the `sentiment:getRate()` function.
-The query outputs the headline and its calculated sentiment score to the `SentimentAnalysisStream`.
+The `simpleSentimentAnalysis` stream worker query processes incoming events from the `NewsHeadlinesStream`.
+It calculates the sentiment score of each headline using the `sentiment:getRate(headline)` function and selects both the `headline` and the computed `sentimentScore` for output.
+The results are then inserted into the `SentimentAnalysisStream` using the `INSERT INTO` action.

 ### Example 2